Systems: Win 10, Office 365, Microsoft Teams, LeanIX, SharePoint.

 These were documented in a D&O tracker (claim register) I created.

-The following service statements were in focus:
+The following service descriptions were in focus:

 IT Service Management